hpgrahsl/kryptonite-for-kafka/docs/modules/kroxylicious-filter.md

 ```

 !!! note
     `advertisedBrokerAddressPattern` controls the broker address that Kroxylicious advertises to clients in metadata responses.
 Set it to the hostname or IP that clients use to reach the proxy.
-For single-node local setups `localhost` is typical; for containerised or remote deployments use the proxy's externally reachable hostname.
+For single-node local setups, `localhost` is typical; for containerised or remote deployments, use the proxy's externally reachable hostname.

-If you want to dig deeper, it is recommended to read the official documentation to understand all the [proxy configuration](https://kroxylicious.io/documentation/0.20.0/html/kroxylicious-proxy/#assembly-configuring-proxy-proxy) options in-depth.
+If you want to dig deeper, read the official documentation to understand all [proxy configuration](https://kroxylicious.io/documentation/0.20.0/html/kroxylicious-proxy/#assembly-configuring-proxy-proxy) options in depth.

 ---